Livy456/Clements-High-School-Programming-Competition/README.md

 # Clements-High-School-Programming-Competition
-This is a novice programming competition my programming club competed in
+This was a novice programming competition my programming club competed in.
+We competed virtually on Hackerrank system, due to the pandemic inhbiting our ability to do in person competitions.